leticiasassaki/LogFormatter/README.md

 * Logs are emitted in **JSON format**, making them easily parsable by observability tools like **ElasticSearch**, **Seq**, or **OpenTelemetry Collectors**.
 * The project is **pre-configured for OTLP trace export**, ready to integrate with systems like **Jaeger**, **Zipkin**, or **Grafana Tempo**.
-* Two customizable formatters are available:
+* Three customizable formatters are available:
   * ✅ **ControlledFieldsJsonFormatter** → Filters specific fields
   * ✅ **SnakeCaseJsonFormatter** → Converts all field names to **snake\_case**
+  * ✅ **MappedFieldsJsonFormatter** → Renames fields based on a custom mapping dictionary